mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ## Assumptions we've made

-We assume you've been working on a computer, but mostly to write papers (maybe using Word or Papers), send/receive emails, and explore the internet.
+We assume you've been working on a computer, but mostly to write papers, send/receive emails, and explore the internet.
 Everyone enters graduate school at different times in their lives, so there is a good chance some of you will know the materials we are covering.
 If this is the case, hopefully, we cover it in a novel and exciting way that doesn't make reading it feel like a waste of time.

 ## Language and style